WilliamZhuGitHub/Zoom-Attendance-Script/README.md

 # Zoom-Attendance-Script
 ## General Information
 * Uses Zoom generated attendance excel files to create a master attendance sheet
 * Iterates over the names of the attendance files and searches for the name in the master file.
 If a name is found their attendance count will increase.
+If a name is not found the name will be added and their attendance count will be 1.

 ## Libraries Used
 * To run please install the following libraries